 Cloud-native technology is expanding beyond the globe—it’s now in space.
 Huawei, a telecommunications company based in China, is combining space technology with cloud native and AI to help analyze data from satellites.

 These satellites generate millions of information and images, much of which has a direct impact on end users.
 Think about images on maps, for example.
 By using cloud-native technology, they can analyze mass amounts of data faster and more efficiently.

-This is just the tip of the iceberg for what cloud-native technology can do.
+This is just the tip of the iceberg of what cloud-native technology can do.
 What will you use it for?

 5. We’re On This Journey Together